MatiasJF/tokenisation-workshop/THEORY.md

 #### Phase 3: Broadcast and Indexing

-1. Submit signed transaction to BSV network
+1. Submit signed transaction to BSV Blockchain network
 2. Transaction validated by miners
 3. Included in next block
 4. Submit TXID to overlay for indexing